 The Chair said that it was important for the Board to understand its role in relation to the monitoring of Fund performance against internal standards and regulatory compliance targets.
 The Committee was reviewing the former in depth at each of its meetings, so where could the Board add value?
 It seemed odd that the Board was reviewing the same information as the Committee.
 Since the duty of the Board was to ensure regulatory compliance, he suggested that it needed to focus more on this and exceptions and, if there were problems, to confirm that there were action plans and timetables for addressing them, and to monitor progress with those action plans.
 There were many areas where the Fund was close to achieving the regulatory targets; the Board might focus on those areas it considered regulatory compliance priorities and encourage actions to achieve the regulatory targets.
 In this way the Board could add extra help and support.
-The Board should view performance from a higher-level exception reporting basis.
 The Board should revisit this issue at the next meeting.